RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

     </MOVERS>

 ###ScoreTermValueBased
 Scores a copy of the pose and selects residues that score within the specified limits for a chosen score type.
-This could be used to select residues positions that score poorly and design or replace such that the score improves.
+This could be used to select residue positions that score poorly and design such that the score improves.
 The tags, _score_type_, _lower_threshold_ and _upper_threshold_ are required.

     <ScoreTermValueBased name=(%string)
                      score_type=(%string)